MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

 * "What is our Marketing campaign’s impact on Sentiment?"

 It may be better to approach it as a progressive story.
 Maybe the first page in an overview or attention-grabbing “hook”, the second page continues the data story, the third page more deeply explores the story, and so on.
 If your entire report fits on a single page, that works too.
 If it doesn’t, create separate report pages that logically chunk the content.
-And don’t forget to give the pages meaningful and helpful names.
+Don’t forget to give the pages meaningful and helpful names.

 Think about filling an art gallery.
 You wouldn’t put 50 pieces of artwork into a small room, fill it with chairs, and paint each wall a different color.
 As the curator, you’d choose just pieces that have a common theme.
 You'd lay them out around the room with plenty of space for visitors to move and think.
 You might even place informational cards that describe what they’re looking at.
 There’s a reason most modern galleries have plain walls!